PELL GRANT

 IASG/CFH (Iraq and Afghanistan Service Grant/Children of Fallen Heroes)

-The IASG and CFH scholarship allow for the full Pell Grant if you are not already eligible based on your EFC.
-The IASG is for students whose Parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
+The IASG and CFH scholarships allow for the full Pell Grant if you are not already eligible based on your SAI.
+The IASG is for students whose Parent or guardian was a member of the U.S. Armed Forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
 The CFH scholarship is for students whose parents were public safety officers (police/fire/etc.) and died in the line of duty.

 For more information on the IASG, click here.